catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/replication-openstack.rst

 ..
 Note::
-    Even if a container only uses a single region for it's replication policy, you are still able to access the container from any region on the Catalyst Cloud.
+    Even if a container only uses a single region for it's replication policy, you are still able to access the container from any region on Catalyst Cloud.

 .. code-block:: bash